thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 └──────────────┘       └─────────────┘
 ```

-A **one-to-many** relationship describes the relationship between two entities where an entity from group `A` may be linked to many entities from group `B`, but a entity from group `B` is linked to only one entity of group `A`.
+A **one-to-many** relationship describes the relationship between two entities where an entity from group `A` may be linked to many entities from group `B`, but an entity from group `B` is linked to only one entity of group `A`.
 For example, think of movies as group `A` and awards as group `B`.
 A movie can have many awards, but an award can only be given to one movie (per year).

 ```text
 ┌──────────────┐       ┌──────────────┐